AaronRuizMoraUK/Vulkan-Course/README.md

 Project generated while doing the Udemy course *[Learn the Vulkan API with C++](https://www.udemy.com/course/learn-the-vulkan-api-with-cpp/)* by Ben Cook.

-This branch contains all the code generated up to *Lecture 28: Model Loading* where we can load and render several models with different textures.
+This branch contains all the code generated up to *Lecture 28: Model Loading*, where we can load and render several models with different textures.
+This is the last lecture using a render pass with a single subpass.
+In subsequent lectures a larger refactor is done to use multiple subpasses.

-Special emphasis has been placed on modularity, separating the Vulkan code into its own library.
-All the different graphics concepts have been encapsulated in different classes, making easy to read and understand, see [Rendering Engine Architecture](#Rendering-Engine-Architecture) section for more details.
-Also, additional improvements have been added on top of the course content (see [Vulkan Course Improvements](#Vulkan-Course-Improvements) section).
+To enhance modularity, I separated the Vulkan code into its own dedicated library.
+I have also encapsulated various graphics concepts into distinct classes, improving readability and maintainability.
+For more details, refer to the [Rendering Engine Architecture](#Rendering-Engine-Architecture) section.
+Additionally, further improvements beyond the course content have been implemented, see [Vulkan Course Improvements](#Vulkan-Course-Improvements) section for more details.

 <img src="./Vulkan_GraphicsEngine.gif">